Skip to main content

 Edge Orientation Rotation

-It seems that having the 2x2x3 block at db during the edge orientation process is a creation of the online community.
-The earliest known mention of rotating the cube to orient the edges comes from Johannes Laire in October 2006 [8, 9].
+It seems that having the 2x2x3 block strictly at db during the edge orientation process is a creation of the online community.
+The earliest known mention of rotating the block to a set position to orient the edges comes from Johannes Laire in October 2006 [15, 16].

 Soon after the messages from Laire, others in the community were stating that they keep the 2x2x3 block at db during the edge orientation process [17].